Friendly-Banana/boats-go-brr/README.md

 ### Fast and Furious: Boatyo Drift

+Show off your drifting skills and leave the water:

 ![steve drifting from water onto land](imgs/drift.gif)

 ### Boats can now go upwards, up to half a block!